phubbard/fnord/source/_posts/2012-02-07-new-site-for-used-car-shopping.markdown

 title: "New site for used car shopping"
 date: 2012-02-07 09:40
 comments: true
-categories: [Reviews and recommandations, shopping, automobiles]
+categories: [Reviews and recommendations, shopping, automobiles]
 ---

 Found this via Hacker News: